Educational Requirements

 Chartered Financial Analyst (CFA) Program:

 - Exam Details: The CFA program consists of three levels, each requiring extensive preparation and a challenging exam.
-The exams test your knowledge of investment tools, asset valuation, and portfolio management.
+The curriculum covers topics such as ethics, quantitative methods, economics, financial reporting, and investment analysis.

 -